Locations

 Inert waste is segregated into these three separate piles.
 The C/D is currently being placed over the existing footprint of the former landfill that was not filled to capacity at the time of transition to a transfer facility.
 An estimated 9,000 cubic yards is consumed annually in the C/D cell with a projected life of 20-30 more years.

-*C/D: Both the public and commercial haulers deposit this waste stream directly into an unlined cell where it is ultimately compacted and buried.
+C/D: Both the public and commercial haulers deposit this waste stream directly into the unlined cell where it is ultimately compacted and buried.
 Types of materials accepted include inert waste such as building materials, concrete, dry wall, furniture, roofing material, tires, treated wood/lumber products, etc.

 Recycling Containers